amorriscode/anthonymorris.dev/data/books/how-to-think-like-a-roman-emperor.md

 There was a lot to unpack in this book.
 I'd definitely recommend it as an intro to Stoicism and the life of Marcus Aurelius.

-If you have other great Stoic recommendations, <a href="mailto:anthony@amorrissound.com">let me know</a>!
+If you have other great Stoic recommendations, [let me know](mailto:amorriscode@gmail.com)!

 ---